sophielansweeper/embedded-workflow-builder-docs/docs/custom-code.md

 ## Making HTTP calls from a code step

-The NodeJS [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) API is baked into the code component.
+The Node.js [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) API is built into the code component.
 To make an HTTP call to an API, you can use the `fetch` function:

 ```javascript title="Make an HTTP POST request from a code step"